 Honey Brook is a very small borough located in the state of Pennsylvania.
 With a population of 1,758 people and two constituent neighborhoods, Honey Brook is the 646th largest community in Pennsylvania.
-Much of the housing stock in Honey Brook was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Honey Brook has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Honey Brook real estate is some of the most expensive in Pennsylvania, although Honey Brook house values don't compare to the most expensive real estate in the U.S.

-Honey Brook is a blue-collar town, with 35.92% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Honey Brook is a borough of sales and office workers, transportation and shipping workers, and professionals.
-There are especially a lot of people living in Honey Brook who work in office and administrative support (16.81%), sales jobs (11.79%), and management occupations (6.99%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Honey Brook is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Honey Brook is a borough of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Honey Brook who work in office and administrative support (17.67%), sales jobs (10.76%), and teaching (6.15%).

-Overall, Honey Brook’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Honey Brook’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-The education level of Honey Brook citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.40% of adults 25 and older in Honey Brook have a college degree.
+The population of Honey Brook overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Honey Brook, 21.93% have at least a bachelor's degree.

 The people who call Honey Brook home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Honey Brook residents report their race to be White, followed by Black or African-American.
+The greatest number of Honey Brook residents report their race to be White.
 Important ancestries of people in Honey Brook include Irish, Italian, English, and Polish.

 The most common language spoken in Honey Brook is English.
 Other important languages spoken here include German and Spanish.